Hypercorrection: German

 Proper names and German loanwords into other languages that have been reborrowed, particularly when they have gone through or are perceived to have gone through the English language are often pronounced "hyperforeign".
 Examples include "Hamburger" or the names of German-Americans and the companies named after them, even if they were or are first generation immigrants.

 Some German speakers pronounce the metal umlaut as if it were a "normal" German umlaut.
+For example, when Mötley Crüe visited Germany, singer Vince Neil said the band could not figure out why "the crowds were chanting, 'Mutley Cruh!
+Mutley Cruh!'"